utnet-org/utility-readonly/nightly/README.md

 additional `--release` argument.
 This is supported but currently not used by any of the nightly tests.

-`--remote` configures pytest tests to use Near test nodes started on spot GCP machines rather than executing a small cluster on host where the test is running.
+`--remote` configures pytest tests to use unc test nodes started on spot GCP machines rather than executing a small cluster on host where the test is running.
 No nightly test uses this feature and to be honest I can’t vouch whether it even works.